This guide explains how to get the precise coordinates of a standalone receiver using the NOAA’s Online Positioning User Service (OPUS).

 - Rapid-Static (for data that are 15 minutes to 2 hours in duration)

-The Static and Rapid-Static methods use different processing software and provide pretty similar horizontal accuracy.
+The Static and Rapid-Static methods use different processing software and provide relatively similar horizontal accuracy.
 Rapid-Static processing has more strict requirements for data quality in comparison with the Static approach.
-Moreover, Rapid-Static processing is available only for some regions1.

-Place a Reach device precisely above the marked point on the tripod and level it.
+Place your Reach precisely above the marked point on the tripod and level it.
 Learn more about placing Reach receiver in this guide.